Where does the name Joro come from?

-Joro calculates your carbon footprint based on how you spend money.
-For instance, if you spend $10 on a Lyft ride, we estimate your carbon footprint based on the average greenhouse gas emissions per dollar created by ride share.
+Joro calculates your footprint based on how you spend money.
+In a simple example, if you spend $10 on a Lyft ride, we estimate your carbon footprint based on the average greenhouse gas emissions per dollar created by rideshare.

 We use rigorous, academic data sources to develop our estimation algorithms, review them with experts, and rigorously test them on new data.
-Every once in a while we might ask you for more info to improve our estimates.
+Read more about our methodology here

 Is it safe to connect Joro to my credit or debit card?

-Joro uses the Plaid API to connect with your credit and debit cards, the same industry standard API that Venmo uses.
+Joro uses Plaid, the same industry standard API that Venmo uses, to connect with your credit and debit cards using Bank-Level Security.
 Joro does not store any sensitive information on our servers.
-Plaid provides bank-level security, encrypts sensitive data, passed a SOC2 audit, and regularly undergoes compliance testing.
+Plaid encrypts sensitive data, passed a SOC2 audit, and regularly undergoes compliance testing.

 Does Joro sell my data?